Xunnamius/strongbox-switchcrypt/README.md

 # StrongBox (internally: BuseLFS)

-(TODO: update the documentation to reflect recent changes as of version 600, including how to build strongboxctl and how swap_mirrored strategy affects everything)
+(TODO: update the documentation to reflect recent changes as of version 600, including how to build strongboxctl and how mirror/selective strategies affect everything)
 // TODO: how much extra memory would it actually take to eliminate nuggets and
 // TODO: just use flakes?